Electronic modes induced by spin and charge perturbations in Mott and Kondo insulators: Introduction

-The theoretical and numerical results indicate that the spectral weights of the electronic modes induced by spin and charge perturbations can become comparable to those of the conventional bands, provided that a macroscopic number of spins or charges are excited by the perturbations at a moment; the spectral weights of the induced modes are proportional to the density of the excited spins or charges in the small-density regime.
-The dispersion relations of the emergent electronic modes can be expressed as combinations of the electronic dispersion relation and spin or charge dispersion relation of unperturbed systems.
+The theoretical and numerical results indicate that the spectral weights of the electronic modes induced by spin and charge perturbations can become comparable to those of the conventional bands, provided that a macroscopic number of spins or charges are excited by the perturbations at a given moment; the spectral weights of the induced modes are proportional to the density of the excited spins or charges in the small-density regime.
+The dispersion relations of the emergent electronic modes can be expressed as combinations of the electronic and either the spin or the charge dispersion relations of unperturbed systems.
 These results can be applied to the basic principle of band-structure engineering for strong-correlation electronics, thus guiding the tuning and selection of perturbations and strongly correlated materials.